Important: Payment & Installments will be discussed with the concierge

 About the Course

-The journey into dental implant placement and restoration is a fulfilling endeavour, however, it is paramount to have your first foundational experience exemplary to continue your growth.
-Learn from experts and specialists and become immersed in hands-on experiences including on tabletop, on animal jaws, and on high-fidelity 3D models.
-Finish this mini-residency, by placing two implants on your own patients.
-This not only provides real work experience to build your confidence but also helps you financially recuperate some lost income from attending this immersive educational experience.
+The journey into dental implant placement and restoration is a fulfilling endeavor; however, it is paramount to have your first foundational experience exemplary to continue your growth.
+Learn from experts and specialists and become immersed in hands-on experiences, including tabletop exercises, work on animal jaws, and high-fidelity 3D models.

-All under the supervision of a periodontist, prosthodontist, oral maxillofacial surgeon, dental anesthesiologist, implantologist and oral radiologist, you will receive cutting edge and clinician-centered tips not only to maximize surgical success but on how to identify and avoid common complications in this realm.
-With our hands-on educational approach, we aim to have you confidently and easily transfer your newly acquired skills into private practice.
+Under the supervision of a periodontist, prosthodontist, oral maxillofacial surgeon, dental anesthesiologist, oral radiologist, and other experts, you will receive cutting-edge, clinician-centered tips to maximize surgical success and identify and avoid common complications in implant dentistry.
+Our hands-on educational approach ensures you can confidently apply your newly acquired skills in private practice.

-This course is designed for dentists interested in securing the hours required to provide implant placement services in practice.
+This course is designed for dentists at the beginning level of implant placement.

 Our comprehensive course not only teaches the didactic content for and effective placement of implants via some of the most distinguished educators and practitioners in Canada, but also create a learning environment, unique with hands-on clinical mentorship and coaching that far exceeds the current training norms.
 The outcome is that participating dentists feel confident and competent in independently and routinely utilizing their skills in proving implant dental solutions to their patients.